Meat Impact | Environment | Overestimation | Climate Change | Eating Less Meat | Reducing the Impact | Conclusion | FAQ | Studies

-As the extent of climate change becomes increasingly alarming, meat consumption is receiving media attention as it has been targeted for potential action repeatedly.
+As the extent of climate change becomes increasingly alarming, meat consumption is receiving media attention as it has repeatedly been targeted for potential action.
+But can simply eating less meat save the environment?

-What Is the Impact of Meat Production on the Environment?
+What Is the Environmental Impact of Meat Production?

-Meat consumption enjoys a significantly low reputation since statistics on social and other media blamed meat for more than 50% of greenhouse gas emissions.
+Meat consumption enjoys a significantly low reputation since social and other media statistics blamed meat for more than 50% of greenhouse gas emissions.

 The fact that livestock alone is said to account for the lion’s share of global greenhouse gas emissions piqued my interest.

-Due to this wildly ambitious claim, we need to look at actual numbers.
+Due to this wildly ambitious claim, we must look at actual numbers.
 Fortunately, anyone can access greenhouse gas emissions data publicly.

 For example, the U.S. Environmental Protection Agency publishes annual figures of the largest greenhouse gas emissions sources in the United States.